genexus-books/gx-super-app/ReactNative/README.md

 note: if your environment needs extra configuration please follow the official documentation for React Native: https://reactnative.dev/docs/environment-setup

 Execute ios project
-Open ExampleSuperApp.xcworkspace or select the option i - run on iOS from Metro
+Open ExampleSuperApp/ios/ExampleSuperApp.xcworkspace or select the option i - run on iOS from Metro